Below is an excerpt of the law amended March 27, 2018.

 718.111(12)(g), Florida Statutes

-By July 1, 2018, an association with 150 or more units which does not manage timeshare units shall post digital copies of the following official records on its website:
+July 1, 2019 2018, an association managing a condominium1 with 150 or more units which does not contain manage timeshare units shall post digital copies of the documents specified in subparagraph 2. on its website.

 - The recorded declaration of condominium of each condominium operated by the association and each amendment to each declaration.